 - A Pressure Relief Valve (PRV) opens gradually in relation to the pressure, on the other hand when the pressure reaches a certain value a Pressure Safety Valve or PSV opens suddenly to release the overpressure.

-- PRV is normally used for liquid systems while PSV for gaseous systems.
+- PRV is normally used for liquid systems while PSV is for gaseous systems.

 Online Courses on Pressure Relief Valve

-If you still have doubt, undertake the specially designed below-mentioned courses to improve your understanding on the subject:
+If you still have doubts, undertake the specially designed below-mentioned courses to improve your understanding of the subject: